 So now that we have our big user stories massaged into this format, we are ready to try the first technique for splitting user stories: Conjunctions and Connectors.
 This is a dead-simple technique, and that’s why I always start with it.
 Simply read the story looking for connector words such as: and, or, if, when, but, then, as-well-as, etc..
 Don’t forget that commas often function as connectors.
 When I see one of these connector words, I can usually split the story into two stories by separating the pieces that the connector words are holding together.
 Here’s an example:

-As a couple planning a vacation for our family,
+As a couple planning a family resort trip,

 so that we can all enjoy our vacation.